Sources PubMed Google Scholar ScienceDirect bioRxiv ClinicalTrials.gov SFARI Dissertations ESPE

 • This is the first published study documenting a role for SETD5 in eye development.

-Relevance for families Published research has identified a role for SETD5 in eye development.
-No formal clinical screening guidelines have been established based on this finding.
+Published research has identified a role for SETD5 in eye development.
+No formal clinical screening guidelines for eye problems in SETD5 Syndrome have been established based on this finding.

 • These cases extend and confirm the bone fragility association first published in 2021.